Juan Manuel Maldonado

 About Juan

-I am a full-time instructor of web design & development courses at Portland Community College's beautiful Sylvania campus.
+I am a full-time instructor of programming fundamentals, database analytics and web design & development courses at Portland Community College's beautiful Sylvania campus.

-I have over 27 years of experience in web site design and development as an educator, user experience and user interface designer and consultant.
+29 years of experience in tech as an educator, user experience and user interface designer and consultant.
 I have years of work experience in the corporate sector which includes designing web-based outage monitoring and process automation for Charter/Spectrum and just before joining PCC, working as the Community Manager and as a Technical Lead at Janrain (acquired by Akamai).
 I strive to bring my professional experience into the classroom to prepare students for careers outside of PCC, by providing real-world examples in my coursework.

 Education